adityaarakal/instant-express-manager/docs/GIT_HOOKS_SETUP.md

 - `.husky/pre-push` - Pre-push protection
 - `.husky/commit-msg` - Commit message validation

+Workflows are configured in:
+- `.github/workflows/pr-checks.yml` - PR quality checks

-**DO NOT** modify these hooks to bypass protections - they are enforced to ensure code quality.
+**DO NOT** modify these hooks or workflows to bypass protections - they are enforced to ensure code quality.